 Accommodation prices skyrocket at this time.
 So if you want to stretch your dollar, our suggestion would be to visit the island in the second half of September or early October, when the weather is still nice, the sea is warm enough for swimming, and crowds are fewer.

 The most popular booking site in Croatia is Booking.com.
-You can search for your accommodation there, as they have the largest inventory for short-term rental and hotel accommodation in Croatia.
+You can search for your accommodation there, as they have the largest inventory for short-term rentals and hotels in Croatia.

-For private apartments, besides Booking, check also VRBO or Airbnb.
+For private apartments, besides Booking, check also Airbnb.

 Best places to stay

-Adriana Spa Hotel: Run by the same hotel company as Amfora, Adriana is a small, boutique hotel located in the center of Hvar Town, at the seaside promenade.
+Adriana Spa Hotel, run by the same hotel company as Amfora, is a small, boutique hotel located in the center of Hvar Town, at the seaside promenade.
 Hotel Adriana features 62 rooms, and excellent wellness and spa facilities including a seawater rooftop indoor swimming pool.
 Views from the rooms on higher floors are awesome.

 Food and Restaurants